jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 These contract tests may serve an additional function.
 They can be the basis for future tests against the implementation.
 Rather than providing test double references for the contracts, provide an actual implementation.
 Some of the set up in the _Given_ portion of the test and confirmation in the _Then_ portion of the test may need to be updated for the implementation, but the overall scenario should be the same.

-__True Confessions:__ I have not written executable tests against my contracts as I advocated above.
+__Personal Note:__ I have not written executable tests against my contracts as I advocated above.
 However, before I learned TDD and BDD I wrote non-executable operational scenarios against my contracts to visualize how they would be used.
 They became the basis of my tests once I started to implement the code.

 # Summary
 Software development is, at its best, a discipline of communication—between people, between components, and across time.
 By thinking in terms of contracts, we make that communication explicit.
 We name what we expect and what we offer in return.